anders94/disruptor/README.md

 Are You Using This?
 -------------------
-Please let me know if you are using disruptor.
-I'm very interested in solving real-world problems with it so it is useful to know what jobs it is or isn't solving.
-Please tweet [http://twitter.com/anders94](@anders94) and let me know.
+I started this project to do distributed natural language processing and machine learning.
+However, I'm sure the need to massively distribute node.js processing exists for many people.
+I'm interested in solving real-world problems with it so it is useful to know what jobs it is or isn't solving.
+Please tweet [http://twitter.com/anders94](@anders94) or otherwise get in touch.

 Copyright and license
 ---------------------